 - Potassium to help regulate the balance of fluids in your body

-- Bone-building nutrients, including calcium [Link to April calcium article], vitamin D and phosphorus
+- Bone-building nutrients, including calcium, vitamin D and phosphorus

 - Vitamin A for a healthy immune system

-Learn More: 5 Tops to Creat a Better Breakfast This Morning
+Learn More: 5 Tips to Creat a Better Breakfast This Morning

 5 Delicious Breakfast Recipes for Kids

 Moms know that a winning recipe for kids’ taste buds involves tasty ingredients and their favorite flavors.
 Here are five different takes on kid-friendly foods designed to serve up a twist in the morning.
 Pair with a glass of milk so your kids can eat a protein-packed breakfast.

 Our breakfast sushi recipe brings a popular dinner to the breakfast table with a kid-approved twist: peanut butter!

 Kids love pizza — and here’s a way to serve a savory weekend meal as a sweet and fruity fan favorite in the morning.

 Who can argue with the homemade version of a popular breakfast?
 This homemade pop pastry adds real strawberries to top off this delicious morning meal.